Daniel Maslany: Early life

-Daniel Joseph Maslany was born in Regina, Saskatchewan, son of Daniel Maslany, a woodworker, and Renate (born Kratz), a French/English translator and interpreter.
-His older sister, Tatiana Gabriele, is an actress, and his younger brother, Michael is an animator.
+Maslany was born in Regina, Saskatchewan, the son of Daniel Maslany, a woodworker, and Renate (née Kratz), a French-English translator and interpreter.
+His older sister, Tatiana, is an actress too, and his younger brother, Michael, is an animator.
 He has Austrian, German, Polish, Romanian, and Ukrainian ancestry.
-As a child he participated in drawing, dance, acting, and film-making classes.
+As a child he participated in drawing, dance, acting, and filmmaking classes.
 He is a graduate of the Globe Theatre Conservatory.

 Career

 Theatre

-The solo show, O.C.Dean, written and performed by Maslany, premiered at Globe Theatre in Regina in 2013 (Globe Theatre Shumiatcher Sandbox Series), then toured to Uno Fest in Victoria in 2014.
+The solo show, O.C.
+Dean, written and performed by Maslany, premiered at Globe Theatre in Regina in 2013 (Globe Theatre Shumiatcher Sandbox Series), then toured to Uno Fest in Victoria in 2014.

 Maslany performed in the play Stupid Fucking Bird by Aaron Posner, and in particular for the Canadian premiere in 2013.
 He also produced the Video Trailer.
 He also worked as sound, music, projection designer and co-creator of A Date with the Night at Globe Theatre in 2015.